zohajamil/zohajamil/README.md

 ## 🌱 Currently Learning

 I'm currently diving deeper into MEAN/MERN stack and exploring advanced concepts in TypeScript.
+Moreover, I'm also looking to develop my skills in Tailwind & shadcn/ui as they are widely used with Next.js.

 ## 🌟 Let's Connect!